giovanniboscu/continuous-section-field/docs/sectionproperties/sp_csf_guide.md

 positive x semi-axis of the local (centroid-centered) frame, ensuring consistent vertex correspondence between S0 and S1.

+>n_r is a sectionproperties constructor parameter, not a CSF parameter.
+>It is specified inside both --s0 and --s1 because each endpoint section is built independently by sectionproperties before being converted to CSF.
+>
+>In native mode, using the same n_r on both sides preserves the native vertex correspondence required by CSF.
+A shared/common parameter could be added as CLI sugar, but the current explicit form keeps the mapping transparent and directly aligned with sectionproperties' API.

 ### Centroid auto-alignment

 sectionproperties generates sections with varying centroid positions depending on